jolicode/JoliTypo/README.md

 Alternatives and other implementations
 ======================================

 There are already quite a bunch of tool like this one (including good ones).
-But sadly, some are only for one language, some are running regexp on the whole HTML code ([which is bad](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454)), some are not tested, some are bundled inside a CMS or a Library, some are not using proper auto-loading, some do not have an open bug tracker...
+Sadly, some are only for one language, some are running regexp on the whole HTML code ([which is bad](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454)), some are not tested, some are bundled inside a CMS or a Library, some are not using proper auto-loading, some do not have an open bug tracker...
 Have a look by yourself: